EsaLaboratory/RAG/README.md

 Several installation are possible.
 We will describe a simple one.

-- After having downloaded the project and having extracted it, go to your terminal and move your working directory to the newly downloaded folder **rag**.
+- After having downloaded the project and having extracted it, go to your terminal and move your working directory to the newly downloaded folder **RAG**.

 - Create a python environment with the requirements listed in requirements.txt file:
 ``` bash